TeomanDeniz/QASM-Examples/README.md

 First of all:

-* We a qubits.
+* There are qubits.
 They are bits of Quantum Computer and work same as original bits.
 (If we want of course)
 * You gonna see this $`∣ψ⟩`$ fromula often.
 Means our qubit's value.
 Which also `ψ` can be `0` or `1`.
 Or **both**...
 Scary right?
 Also this formula called **Quantum State Notation**.

 ## Version Declaration